pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 Important points

-- If certain capability is not supported a queue will throw NotImplemented exception.
+- If certain capability is not supported a queue will throw a NotImplemented exception.

 ### Constructors